biometryhub/IBS_conference/content/workshops.md

 <br>

 The course starts with background on multivariate and conditional distributions and copulas.
 Basic bivariate dependence measures are then discussed.
 Bivariate parametric classes of elliptical, Archimedean are introduced and graphical tools for the identification of sensible bivariate copula models to data are developed.
 The decomposition and construction principle of vines is first given in three dimensions and then extended to the special cases of draw able (D-) and canonical (C-) vines.
 Finally, the general case of regular (R-) vines is developed.
 Simulation algorithms and parameter estimation methods will be constructed.
 Model selection methods for vine models are considered.
 The short course closes with a case study.
 Computations are facilitated using the freely available package VineCopula of Schepsmeier et al. (2017) package in R (see R Core Team (2017)).
 Further resources on vine models can be found under vine-copula.org

+<br><br>

+{{% md %}}

+#### Instructor Bio
+Dr. Emi Tanaka has an extensive experience in using R and development of software.
+She has contributed to various R packages and extensions, including xaringan (html slides).
+Her hacking ability was praised by Dr. Yihui Xie (software engineer for RStudio, author of many R Markdown related package such as knitr, rmarkdown, xaringan and bookdown) on his [popular blog](https://yihui.name/en/2018/07/emi-tanaka/).
+She has given a number of tutorials and workshop related to the topics of this workshop.
+{{% /md %}}
 </td></tr>

 <tr class="clickable" data-toggle="collapse" id="2" data-target=".2collapsed">